 Our research addresses the following:

-- What technologies will enable organizations to deliver value-based care and differentiate to become future-ready enterprises?
+- What technologies will enable organizations to differentiate and become more autonomous, intelligent, and future ready?

 - What solutions will help organizations lower costs and improve quality as well as enhance access, safety, and experiences?

-- Which provider health IT solutions will truly transform the delivery of healthcare services across the continuum of care?
+- Which provider health IT solutions will digitally transform the delivery of healthcare services across the continuum of care?

 - What role does the cloud play in making providers successful?

-- What role do consumers play on provider business models and why is this important for the health IT strategy?
+- What role do consumers play in influencing provider business models, and why is this important for health IT strategies?

 - How will privacy and security concerns affect the pace of adoption of new provider technologies and capabilities?

-- How will the quality payment program and other pay-for-performance models impact provider health IT strategy?
+- How will value-based care programs and pay-for-performance models impact provider health IT strategies?

-- What technologies are being invested in, and what are the results?
+- What technologies are being invested in, piloted, and adopted, and what are the current results and future trends?

-- Which technologies demonstrate the fastest ROI?
-What are the strategies and capabilities of specific vendors, and how do these position vendors relative to one another?
+- Which technologies demonstrate an ROI?
+What are strategies and capabilities of specific vendors, and how do they compare?

-- How do I select the best vendor for my project?
+- How do I select the best vendors and partnerships for projects?

 Who Should Subscribe